AimWhy/use-asset/readme.md

 import React, { Suspense } from "react" import { createAsset } from "use-asset"

+// Create a cached source
 const asset = createAsset(async (id, version) => {
   const res = await fetch(`https://hacker-news.firebaseio.com/${version}/item/${id}.json`)
   return await res.json()
 })

 function Post({ id }) {
+  // Then read from it ...
   const { by, title } = asset.read(id, "v0") // As many cache keys as you need
-  return <div>{title} by {by}</div>
+  // By the time we're here the async data has resolved return <div>{title} by {by}</div>
 }